 - Thrift Store Plates and Candle Holders: She stopped at the thrift store and for just a few dollars picked up plates and candle holders.
 The key is to look for just one color or tone, like white or cream, for a coordinated look.
 Look at the thrift store for taper candles, too; you'll often find them still in the box!

 - Napkins from World Market: Chelsea likes the colorful napkins from World Market.
-At $6 for four, they're a good deal.
+At $10 for six, they're a good deal.